MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Quote

-A document presenting a customer's potential order for products/services along with proposed prices.
-Quotes allow sales teams to provide estimates to prospects during the sales process.
-Quotes must be *approved* to make sure that they align with the business policies.
+A quote is a document that presents a customer's potential order for products/services together with proposed prices.
+Quotes enable sales teams to provide estimates to prospects during the sales process.
+Quotes must be *approved* to ensure that they are aligned with business policies.
 Organizations typically have a process for approving a finalized quote before it's sent to the customer or prospect.

-Quotes can be *revised*, meaning that adjustments are made to a quote before finalizing based on the prospect's feedback.
+Quotes can be *revised*.
+In other words, adjustments can be made to a quote before it's finalized, based on the prospect's feedback.
 Revisions can optimize pricing.

 ## R